TomJuri/SwiftSlayer/README.md

 SwiftSlayer isn't just a tool – it's a time liberator.
 Reclaim those hours spent on repetitive tasks and redirect them towards getting some bitches on yo dick or perhaps learning a new skill!

 Elevating Macro Innovation:
-SwiftSlayer is more than a tool – it's a statement of innovation.
+SwiftSlayer is more than a tool – it's a statement of innovation, like a dick.
 It embodies the fusion of cutting-edge tech and gaming brilliance, seamlessly completing slayer quests and shattering the limitations of traditional macros.
 It sets the new standard for convenience, efficiency, and gameplay enhancement.

 In a world where time is the ultimate currency and adventure knows no bounds, SwiftSlayer emerges as the must-have for Hypixel Skyblock devotees.
 Elevate your gameplay, rack up victories, and embrace the future with SwiftSlayer – where slayer quest domination is effortless, and human inputs are a thing of the past!